TritonDataCenter/linux-live/docs/2-platform-image.md

     cd linux-live
     ./tools/debian-live
 ```
-6. Copy the resulting image (iso or usb) out of the debian machine and use that
+6. Copy the resulting image (ISO or USB) out of the Debian machine and use that
    for the compute node boot (e.g. in a different VMware virtual machine, or on
    real hardware).